 A few users experienced issues with the front wheels, and some found the canopy to be too small.

 We like the storage capacity of the basket on this model, as well as the fact that is stands on its own when closed.
-It offers impressive maneaverability for a lightweight stroller and reclines slightly for baby's comfort.
+It offers impressive maneuvering for a lightweight stroller, and reclines slightly for baby's comfort.

 This offers more limited seating positions.
 It reclines slightly, and can be changed to recline more, but it doesn't offer a fully upright or fully laying down position.

 This lightweight stroller is distinctive not just for its ability to be used with car seats or alone, but also because of its smooth ride and fluid turns.
 We also love that it can easily be closed with one hand.